redBorder/redborder-documentation/docs/manager/platform_configurations/ch6_sensors.md

 If **IPS/IDS sensors** have been registered, the type of policy/policies applied to them will be displayed.

 By clicking on it, we access the panel of rules included in that policy.
-For more information, refer to chapter 8 "**Policy Creation**".

 ![Policy Icon](images/ch06_img008.png)